Eastern Regional Libraries

-Eastern Regional Libraries Corporation provides library services to the Cities of Knox, Maroondah and the Shire of Yarra Ranges in Victoria, Australia.
+Your Library (Formerly the Eastern Regional Libraries Corporation) provides library services to the Cities of Knox, Maroondah and the Shire of Yarra Ranges in Victoria, Australia.
 The system has fourteen branch libraries, two community reading rooms and two mobile libraries to service the municipalities.

 Services provided include mobile services, free internet access, an extensive database collection, homebound services, public computers and beginners IT training, meeting rooms and numerous community-based programs for all ages.

 History

 The Eastern Regional Libraries service was founded by the former Shire of Knox in 1965 and was known as the Regional Library Service.
 In 1968, an agreement was made between the former Shire of Knox and the former City of Ringwood to provide library services to both municipalities, with the service renamed to the Eastern Metropolitan Regional Library Service (EMRLS).
 The EMRLS continued to expand over the next decade by incorporating more branches and service points in Ringwood, Croydon, Healesville, Belgrave, Boronia, Ferntree Gully and Rowville.
 Mobile services were also added to the Healesville and Sherbrooke areas.

 In March 1978, EMRLS changed its name to Eastern Regional Libraries (ERL).
 In September 1995, Eastern Regional Libraries amalgamated with the Lilydale Library Service (branches at Lilydale, Montrose, Mooroolbark and Mt.
 Evelyn).
 The title Eastern Regional Libraries was retained.

+In 2022, the Eastern Regional Libraries Corporation Board made an in-principle decision to move to a new corporate structure, to be known as Your Library Limited.

+In 2023, the move over to the new corporate structure was completed and is now trading as Your Library Limited.